johnnyw66/cookie_session/README.md

 pygame.init()
-announce_opportunities("You have 1 VTO opportunity!")
+notify_opportunities("You have 1 VTO opportunity!")
 pygame.quit()

 ```